LouenPottier/linkedin-bullshit-detector/README.md

 # 🛡️ LinkedIn Bullshit Detector (LBD)

-A Chrome extension that detects and filters low-quality LinkedIn posts using a personalized Ridge Regression model — trained entirely in your browser, on your own labels, with no server required.
+A Chrome extension that detects and filters low-quality LinkedIn posts using a Ridge Regression model that can be retrained on your own labels in one click.
+Everything run on your browser.

 ---